diyabc/DesktopDeployR/README.md

 > You should now have `dist/R-Portable/App/R-Portable/bin/Rscript.exe` and `dist/R-Portable/App/R-Portable/bin/R.exe`.

+2. Setup path to Rtools (assuming it is available on the dev machine) in the .Renviron [file generator](./generate_Renviron.R).

-2. Run batch script `prepare.bat` inside project root directory (e.g. with `cmd.exe /c prepare.bat`).
+3. Run batch script `prepare.bat` inside project root directory (e.g. with `cmd.exe /c prepare.bat`).

-3. Zip full project repository to create a DIYABC-RF GUI standalone app release for Windows.
+4. Zip full project repository to create a DIYABC-RF GUI standalone app release for Windows.

 ### Use